175th Regiment History Presented as a Personal Experience

 I wrote Papa and told him of the boredom here in camp, however it appears at an end.
 We hear rumors of moving out soon.
-The last of the new recruits, Company K, was brought here from Columbus and now we are full, over 700 men in all.
-We have signed to one year and we expect to serve it all as this war continues on without pause.
-Tell Papa I am marched out and want to fight.
-Today we voted for Lincoln or I expect that most men did.
+The last of the new recruits, Company K, was brought here and now we are full, over 700 men in all.
+Tell Papa I am marched out and want to become part of the adventure elsewhere.
+Today we voted for Lincoln, or I expect that most men did.
 They tell us troops are desperately needed in Tennessee.
-Our unit has been re-numbered to the 175th.
-They give us no reason for the change.
+Our unit has been re-numbered the 175th.
+Lt.
+McCoy gave us no reason for the change.

 October 12, 1864

-On the 11th 6:00 p.m. the boys boarded railroad cars going to Cincinnati.
-The order came to leave the state on short notice and a number of men came up missing* My car arrived at Cincinnati at 8:00 and we quartered at the 5th Street Barracks.
+On the 11th 6:00 p.m. we boarded railroad cars for Cincinnati.
+The order came to leave the state on short notice and a number of men came up missing* My rail car arrived at Cincinnati at 8:00 and we quartered at the 5th Street Barracks.
 I heard a rail car jumped the tracks at a Cincinnati engine house and overturned and that delayed many.
-Two of ours were killed in that accident.
+Two boys killed in that accident.
 A ship, the Jewess, took us to Louisville.
-Not all are here yet though so we wait.
+Not all are here, yet so we wait.

-*In a not uncommon practice some 30 men received a bounty to enter service, desert, and for some, to do it again for the money.
+*In a not an uncommon practice — some 30 men received a bounty to enter service, deserted, and for some of them, to do it again for the money.

 October 22, 1864

-We have been travelling and until now I was unable to find a comfortable place or time to write.
-We are in Columbia Tennessee and they say this is where our fight is.
+We have been traveling since the 11th and until now I was unable to find a comfortable place or time to write.
+We are in Columbia Tennessee and they say this is where our duty is.
 We came by ship to Louisville and then rail cars to Nashville on the 14th.
 It was far from comfortable riding in box cars over a rough road and sleeping very difficult.
-We passed through Kentucky and along the ride saw some devastation from war here.
+We passed through Kentucky and along the ride saw some devastation of war here.
 Also most of us saw our first cotton fields.